brooklyn-data/tap-smartsheet/README.md

-# tap-smartsheet
+# Brooklyn Data Co's tap-smartsheet

-`tap-smartsheet` is a Singer tap for SmartSheet.
+`tap-smartsheet` is a Singer tap for Smartsheet.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ## Installation

-- [ ] `Developer TODO:` Update the below as needed to correctly describe the install procedure.
-For instance, if you do not have a PyPi repo, or if you want users to directly install from your git repo, you can modify this step as appropriate.

 ```bash
 pipx install tap-smartsheet